tan-nate/happygarden/README.md

 # happygarden

-happygarden is a garden where you can grow plants tend to them with others.
+happygarden is a garden where you can grow plants and tend to them with others.